alexanderhuth/alexanderhuth.github.io/colophon.md

 Content is written in Markdown.
 Layouts and includes live alongside the pages and posts.
 The [concerts page](/concerts/) reads structured data from `_data/concerts.json`, while [/slashes/](/slashes/) auto-lists non-post pages.

+The slash page itself is inspired by [slashpages.net](https://slashpages.net).
+Will keep adding slashes over time.

 A single handmade stylesheet (`assets/style.css`) handles everything.
 An inline snippet randomly applies one of the theme classes (`sand`, `amber`, `seaglass` etc.) to rotate background colors.
 There are no external fonts, client-side frameworks, or build steps for CSS/JS.

-Edited in Visual Studio Code, previewed locally with Jekyll on my Mac, versioned on GitHub, and published as static HTML to GitHub Pages.
-Drafted with a little help from Codex.
+Built in Visual Studio Code with a little help from Codex, previewed locally with Jekyll, versioned on GitHub, and published as static HTML to GitHub Pages.